jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 affect outcomes and need tests.

-Avoid making refactoring, fixup/cleanup, or trivial spelling PRs; these consume valuable contributor and maintainer time for little gain.
-As mentioned above, activity like this actively repels long term contributors and can diminish your social capital on the project.
+Avoid making refactoring, fixup/cleanup, or trivial spelling PRs; these consume valuable contributor and maintainer time, often for little gain.
+Any code refactoring needs substantial motivation, advantages, or simplifications.

 Do not begin by trying to change consensus code; it is difficult and dangerous territory.
 The goal of bitcoin core is to maintain the correct